alexcmak/AndroidApps/DaysSincePro3/DaysSincePro.md

 An android phone is good for about 3 years.
 What happens to the entries that were created by the user?
 How can the entries get to the new phone?

-## End of Support

-Days Since Pro 3 is now out of the Google Play Store.
-(Nov 2024) Google makes it difficult for the individual programmer to post apps and demand just too much personal information.
-My google app store is closed (by Google).

-Days Since Pro 3.1.5 published in Oct 4 2023 was the final version.

-Unfortunately when you upgrade your phone you will not be able reinstall the app.

-Thank you all for suggestions and input for the fairly successful app that ran on over 10,000 devices and were on most continents.

-## Old, obsolete but interesting information

-The following information was all true before my app store is closed.

 ### Auto Backup for Apps